New York Paid Family Leave Policy and Procedure

 FMLA.
 The University requires that family leave run concurrently with FMLA leave in accordance with the University’s Federal FMLA Policy and Procedure.

-Note: If the University designates a period of family leave as covered by the FMLA and informs the employee of his or her eligibility for family leave benefits, should the employee decline to apply for payment, the University may count the leave against his or her maximum duration of family leave in a 52 week period.
+Note: If the University designates a period of family leave as covered by the FMLA and informs the employee of their eligibility for family leave benefits, should the employee decline to apply for payment, the University may count the leave against their maximum duration of family leave in a 52 week period.
 When the total hours taken for FMLA in less than full day increments reaches the number of hours in an employee's usual work day, the University may deduct one day of family leave benefits from an employee's annual available benefit.

-Note: FMLA leave taken by an employee due to his or her own serious health condition does not reduce the amount of family leave for which the employee is eligible.
+Note: FMLA leave taken by an employee due to their own serious health condition does not reduce the amount of family leave for which the employee is eligible.

 Paid Time Off.
 Where family leave runs concurrently with FMLA, the University also will require that accrued but unused paid time off (PTO) run concurrently, in accordance with the University’s Federal FMLA Policy and Procedure.
 In all other instances, where an employee has accrued but unused PTO available at the time of use of available family leave, the employee may choose whether to charge all or part of the family leave to accrued but unused PTO (to the extent the employee is eligible for such PTO).
 Where family leave runs concurrently with PTO, the employee will be paid full salary and not the benefit rate under the PFLL.